 Graduates bring relevant information from the traditional theological areas of biblical studies, theology and church history to their counseling.

-Biblical studies are addressed in CED7313: Hermeneutics and Application and CED7362: Integrative Theology for Counseling.
+Biblical studies are addressed in CED7312: Biblical Interpretation and Application for Counselors and CED7362: Integrative Theology for Counseling.
 Elements of systematic theology are covered in CED7362: Integrative Theology for Counseling and in some electives.
 Church history is surveyed in CED6342: Christian Traditions with Implications for Counseling.
 This set of courses is designed to draw explicit implications from these pivotal sources for Christian faith and practice and to relate them to psychology and counseling.